 Because of these considerations, the Board of Trustees:

-A. Authorizes the president to specifically designate a member of the Executive Leadership employed by the college as his/her designee fully authorized to exercise all powers and duties exercised by the president during the period of the president’s absence or disability.
+A. Authorizes the president to specifically designate a vice president employed by the college as his/her designee fully authorized to exercise all powers and duties exercised by the president during the period of the president’s absence or disability.

-B. In the event of no specific designation by the president during his/her absence or disability, designates to the members of the Executive Leadership in rank order of seniority, the authority to exercise all powers and duties exercised by the president until a Special Meeting of the Board of Trustees has been called and resulted in appointment of an acting president.
+B. In the event of no specific designation by the president during his/her absence or disability, designates to the persons occupying the below-listed positions, the authority to exercise all powers and duties exercised by the president until a Special Meeting of the Board of Trustees has been called and resulted in appointment of an acting president.

-Prior to the appointment of an acting president, members of the Executive Leadership shall be considered to be the president’s designee in rank order of seniority such that no person shall exercise presidential authority unless all administrators preceding him/her in seniority are also absent and unavailable.
+Prior to the appointment of an acting president, those persons holding the above-listed positions, shall be considered to be the president’s designee in the order of numbered priority such that no person shall exercise presidential authority unless all administrators preceding him/her on the list are also abent and unavailable.

 The president and Board of Trustees.